Updated July 2021

 - Type 2: Occurs at any age and attributed to by lifestyle and diet (an unhealthy diet composed of excessive fats and sugars)

 The International Diabetes Federation reports that 90% of all diabetes cases are type 2.
-This is both good news and bad news.
+Lifestyle has such a profound effect showing that the power to lower that number is up to us.

 Diabetes: The Purium Protocol

-The 40-Day Lifestyle Change: The Recipe for Lasting Change
+The Ultimate Lifestyle Change: The Recipe for Lasting Change

-The 40-Day Lifestyle Transformation – Nutrition consists of two phases:
+The Ultimate Lifestyle Transformation consists of two phases:

 During the first 30 days of a Lifestyle Transformation, we encourage you to become more familiar with plant-based meals and products.
 Plus, we encourage you to shy away from bad habits, like quick runs to fast food places and gorging on non-organic foods.